Marshall Eriksen: Attempts at pregnancy and death of Marshall's father

 Eventually, Marshall and Lily decide to start trying for a baby.
 They agree to only do so once they have seen a doppelganger for each of their friends.
 Marshall decides that when Lily sees someone who looks nothing like Barney, however, and decides that it is his doppelganger, to not tell her and that it must mean that she is ready.
 They make this agreement during the formation of their friend group's tradition of going to "Robots vs Wrestlers".

 Marshall's relationship with his father is depicted around this time as being overly close.
 Lily was angered when she learned that Marshall had told his father that they were trying to conceive.
 Marshall realizes that while he loves his father and their relationship, he should keep some details of his private married life from him.

-Marshall realizes that he would like his children to boys, due to some internalized misogyny after recalling how he spoke to and treated girls when he was in high school and various strippers he has seen with Barney.
+Marshall realizes that he would like his children to be boys, due to some internalized misogyny after recalling how he spoke to and treated girls when he was in high school and various strippers he has seen with Barney.
 Marshall's father gives him advice on how to only conceive boys, based on their family traditions.
 Marshall learned that Lily had hoped for a girl and was trying her own absurd methods for guaranteeing a girl; they decide not to try to influence the sex of the baby while trying to conceive.

 After trying for several months, Marshall and Lily to see a specialist hoping that they won't have issues conceiving.
 This is where they ultimately see Barney's true doppelganger, a gynecologist.
 Marshall is able to have an open and frank discussion about his worries with fertility with his parents, which he is later grateful to Lily for being able to have.
 They learn that they have no fertility issues.

 The same day that they learn that they have no fertility issues, Marshall's father passes away from a heart attack.
 When Marvin dies Marshall is devastated, and takes a long time to recover; not to mention that during the episode "Last Words" he struggles with remembering what Marvin's last words were to him.
 After the funeral, Marshall temporarily regresses to his teenage personality while staying with his mother under the guise of helping her to emotionally recover from Marvin's death.

 Upon returning to New York, Marshall and Lily take a break from attempting to conceive, though by the season 6 finale, "Challenge Accepted", Lily is pregnant.
 Marshall leaves his job at GNB, hoping to start his career working in environmental law.